pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 Later on, once we have finished using this persistence component, we can close it with the close() method.
 ##### CRUD operations
+This class presents a set of methods for CRUD operations.
+This section explains their usage and provides examples for each of them.
 ###### Create
+This component presents two methods that allow us to create a document in MongoDB.
+They are:
 ###### Read
 ###### Update
 ###### Delete